lnxjedi/gopherbot/doc/src/Environment-Variables.md

     * `scheduled` - started by a ScheduledTask
     * `jobCmd` - started from `run job ...` command

-If the pipeline is started by a job or plugin with `Homed: true`, the pipeline also has these variables set:
+Pipelines and tasks that have `Homed: true` and/or `Privileged: true` may also get:
+* `GOPHER_HOME` - absolute path to the startup directory for the robot, relative paths are relative to this directory; unset if `cwd` can't be determined
-* `GOPHER_WORKSPACE` - the workspace directory
+* `GOPHER_WORKSPACE` - the workspace directory (normally relative to `GOPHER_HOME`)
-* `GOPHER_CONFIGDIR` - the configuration directory
+* `GOPHER_CONFIGDIR` - custom configuration directory, normally `custom`

-Tasks with `Homed: true` always run in `$(pwd)` and get `GOPHER_WORKSPACE` and `GOPHER_CONFIGDIR` regardless of whether the pipeline was `Homed`; in addition:
 * `GOPHER_WORKDIR` - set to the current working directory for the pipeline (used by e.g. the "clean" task)

+### GopherCI Environment Variables

-In addition, the `localbuild` GopherCI builder sets the following environment variables that can be used to modify pipelines:
+In addition to the environment variables set by the **Gopherbot** engine, the `localbuild` GopherCI builder sets the following environment variables that can be used to modify pipelines:
 * `GOPHERCI_BRANCH` - the branch being built (`GOPHER_REPOSITORY` is set by `ExtendNamespace`)
 * `GOPHERCI_DEPBUILD` - set to "true" if the build was triggered by a dependency
 * `GOPHERCI_DEPREPO` - the updated repository that triggered this build